Home → Frequently Asked Questions

 What is a public access officer?

 A public access officer must be designated to serve as the contact person for an agency, county, municipality, school administrative unit and regional or other political subdivision for public records requests.
-An existing employee is designated public access officer and is responsible for ensuring that public record requests are acknowledged within a reasonable amount of time and that a good faith estimate of when the response to the request will be complete is provided.
+An existing employee is designated public access officer and is responsible for ensuring that public record requests are acknowledged within five working days of receiving the request and that a good faith estimate of when the response to the request will be complete is provided.

 What does the training include?